burtvadr/Portable-Flatpak/README.md

 ```
 * this setup could also be a theoretically predictable pattern, but at least for me the complexity increases exponentially.
-* so i wont include surgically individually detecting each directory on my implementation
+* so i wont include surgically individually detecting each sub-directory on my implementation